sdmp/sdmp.github.io/container/index.md

 If any of the following are true, the container object must be considered invalid:

-* The container is considered invalid according to the container schema specified in this document (see [here](#json-schema)).
+* The container itself is considered invalid according to the container schema specified in this document (see [here](#json-schema)).
-* Any entry in the schema array is an invalid [SDMP resource URI](/resource/#resource-uri).
+* Any entry in the schema array is an invalid [SDMP resource URI](/resource#resource-uri).
 * Any schema URI specified within the container schema list cannot be resolved by the application validating the container.
 * The container is considered invalid according to any schema specified